consortium-chat/constitution/Constitution.md

 #### Voting on motions

-Any member with the requisite PC to vote on a motion has the inalienable right to vote on that motion.
+All members have the inalienable right to vote on pending motions if they have enough pc to do so.

-A member can not change the "direction" (in favor or against) of their vote after deciding.
+A member can not change the "direction" (in favor or against) of their vote after their first vote, including 0-votes.

 Each member's first vote on each motion costs 40 PC.
 The cost of each additional vote by that member is 40 * 1.05^N rounded down, where N is the number of votes that member has already cast on that measure.